|Understanding Title Insurance|

 Title Consumer Series

 What is title insurance?
-Newspapers refer to it in the weekly real estate sections and you hear about it in conversations with real estate brokers.
 If you've purchased a home you may be familiar with the benefits of title insurance.
 However, if this is your first home, you may wonder, "Why do I need yet another insurance policy?"
 While a number of issues can be raised by that question, we will start with a general answer.

-The following Q&A answers some questions frequently asked about an often misunderstood line of insurance, title insurance.
+The following FAQ provides more details on an often misunderstood line of insurance, title insurance.

 What is the difference between title insurance and casualty insurance?

 Title insurers work to identify and eliminate risk before issuing a title insurance policy.
 Casualty insurers assume risks.